 Class music is taught to all students in Years 7-9.
-This acts as a foundation for examination options in the senior part of the school where the subject is offered at GCSE and A Level.
+This acts as a foundation for examination options in the senior part of the school where the subject alongside performing arts, is offered at Key Stage 4 and Key Stage 5.
 The work is practically based and all students will be encouraged to develop their skills in performing, composing, listening and technology.
-Students will also undertake written work, particularly as a method of reflecting on their work.

-The Garageband music program is used by Students throughout the school for composition work and Sibelius music program is used by GCSE and A Level students to aid composition work as well.
+The Garageband music program is used by students throughout the school for composition work and Sibelius music program is introduced in Year 9 to aid composition work as well.

 Individual instrumental lessons are offered by a team of qualified specialist teachers and our students are always highly successful in the Associated Board of the Royal Schools of Music examinations, Rock School examinations and London Trinity examinations, at all levels from Grades 1–8.
 During school and after-school practices take place throughout the week.
-We currently have a piano, keyboard, woodwind, drums, guitar, violin and vocal lessons.
+We currently have piano, keyboard, woodwind, brass, drums, guitar, violin and vocal lessons.
 We are always looking to expand the instrumental lessons that we have on offer.

 Students are encouraged to use both music rooms and the practice rooms during lunchtimes and after school, whether it is working on a solo vocal piece, a band piece or even recording.
-We put on concerts during the year which is an opportunity for students to showcase their talent.
-We have a swing band that rehearses on a Friday after lessons every week.
-Students are also encouraged to participate in string group as well as choir and soul choir (by invitation only).
+We put on concerts throughout the year, which is an opportunity for students to showcase their talent.
+Students are also encouraged to participate in orchestra, choir and tech club.
 We are always looking to expand the different extra-curricular activities that we have on offer.